 This brings us back to our original question regarding the use of products such as Aqua Mix® Eff-Ex® on mortar beds and concrete slabs prior to the installation of tile or stone.
 Are they worthwhile?
 The short answer in my opinion is YES.
 It is almost impossible (unless you were the architect and constructor of the mortar bed or slab) to verify how they were made or what precautionary elements were incorporated in them.
 Therefore the best response to an unidentified slab or mortar bed is to treat it as if it will contribute to the overall level of efflorescence.
 This means that you should consider implementing all or some of the following measures:

 Credit: Scott Worthington

 The question to seal or not to seal porcelain tiles is becoming one of the most asked question in the Nerang Tiles showroom.
-Customers are becoming more informed about different products and it get all get a bit confusing when you are deciding between natural stone, natural marble, natural timber or porcelain tiles.
+Customers are becoming more informed about different products and it all gets a bit confusing when you are deciding between natural stone, natural marble, natural timber or porcelain tiles.

-We all know that natural products such as stone, marble and timber do require sealing but do porcelain tiles?
+We all know that natural products such as stone, marble and timber do require routine sealing but do porcelain tiles?

 We couldn't answer it better than Scott Worthington from Aqua Mix via tiletoday.com.au.
 Check out his article below.